Birth to Age Three Program

 Reaching Families Remotely

-Thanks to tVISITs (teleservices – Virtual Intervention Services for Infants and Toddlers), families can access Clarke’s early intervention services from anywhere.
+Thanks to tVisit® Teleservices, families can access Clarke’s early intervention services from anywhere.

-Since its first session in 2013, Clarke’s tVISIT Program and additional teleservices have provided access to early intervention services for hundreds of children who are deaf or hard of hearing.
+Since its first session in 2013, Clarke’s tVisit® Program have provided access to early intervention services for hundreds of children who are deaf or hard of hearing.

 Outcomes